 *Creatine is synthesized in a lab so it’s safe for vegetarians and vegans too.

 **If you’re a vegan, you’ll be more likely to have a deficiency in creatine, making supplementation even more beneficial. (study)

-Let’s go over a couple vitamins and minerals that you’ll want to pay attention to as a lifter.
+However, some vitamins and minerals in certain doses can indeed help us to build muscle more quickly and healthfully, so let’s go over a couple vitamins and minerals that you’ll want to pay attention to as a lifter.